FrediBach/Blowson/README.md

 console.log(extendedData);
 ```

+The `blowson` function accepts either a JSON string or a JSON like JavaScript object.
+In case of a JSON string, a nicelly formatted string is being returned.
+This however involves some extra parsing on the side of Blowson, so we recommend using a JSON like JS object.

 Have a look at the index.js for a complete example and check out data.js for an example data file.

 You can use Blowson as a CLI script.
 All you need to do is install the package globally: